Ishaam2223/Ishaam2223/README.md

 # Hi there 👋 It's me Ishaa M

 ## 🌟 About Me:
-- 🎓 I am a student at **St. Joseph's College of Engineering**.
+- 🎓 A student at **St. Joseph's College of Engineering**.
-- 💻 Passionate about coding and solving problems on LeetCode.
+- 💻 Passionate about coding and solving challenges on LeetCode.
+- 🌱 Currently learning: Machine Learning and Backend Development.
-- 🚀 Fun Fact: I love exploring the latest tech trends!
+- 🚀 Fun Fact: I stay updated with the latest tech trends and love debugging like solving puzzles!

 ---